The Garfield Movie poster

 The inciting incident occurs at 11 minutes when Garfield and Odie are kidnapped from their home by two dogs working for Garfield's estranged father, Vic..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Garfield reluctantly agrees to help with the heist to save himself, Odie, and Vic from Jinx's threat., moving from reaction to action.
+This illustrates the protagonist's commitment to Garfield reluctantly agrees to help with the heist to save himself, Odie, and Vic from Jinx's threat., moving from reaction to action.

 The Collapse moment at 74 minutes (73% through) represents the emotional nadir.
 Here, Vic sacrifices himself to save Garfield and Odie, allowing himself to be captured by Jinx.
-Garfield loses his father just as he was beginning to understand him., reveals the protagonist at their lowest point.
+Garfield loses his father just as he was beginning to understand him., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Garfield realizes that family means showing up even when it's hard.
 He chooses to rescue Vic, combining his indoor smarts with newfound outdoor courage., demonstrating the transformation achieved throughout the journey.